 - Any changes in bodily functions or neurological changes, such as extreme headache, seizure or loss of consciousness

 You usually have a cerebral angiogram (X-ray examination of blood vessels in your skull) at certain times after the coiling procedure.
 This tells your doctor how well the coils are working.
 You may have the first angiogram about one month after the procedure, and additional cerebral angiograms or other imaging scans later.
-Your Oregon Stroke Center doctor will talk with you about how often you need these imaging tests.
+Your OHSU Stroke Center doctor will talk with you about how often you need these imaging tests.

 More Information about Coiling